 During the pre-trip inspection, you must show that the vehicle is safe to drive.
-You will have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
-You will have to point to or touch items I under the hood or under the vehicle (this may require you to physically maneuver/crawl under the hood or under the vehicle).
+You will have to walk around the vehicle and touch each item and explain to the examiner what you are checking and why.
+Credit will not be given if you cannot see and touch the components on your specific vehicle.